-Biomarker: Measurable substance that can be found in the blood or tissue.
+Biomarker: Measurable substance or molecule that can be found in the blood or tissue.

-Biomarker testing: Analysis of a patient's tissue, usually tumor or blood, that tests for specific genetic mutations of biomarkers, which oncologists can use to determine if there are therapies to target that patient's tumor.
+Biomarker testing: Analysis of a patient's tissue, usually tumor or blood, that tests for specific genetic mutations or biomarkers, which oncologists can use to determine if there are therapies to target that patient's tumor.